 That being said, don’t fall into the trap I’ve seen many succumb to.
-I’ve come across dozens of resident and even attending physicians who wanted to do a different specialty, like orthopedics or dermatology or plastic surgery, but ultimately had to compromise to something like primary care or radiology because they weren’t competitive enough for the specialty they truly desired.
+I’ve come across dozens of residents and even attending physicians who wanted to do a different specialty, like dermatology or plastic surgery, but ultimately had to compromise to something less competitive because they weren’t strong enough for the specialty they truly desired.

 If you think you’re not the smartest and that you’re doomed, stop right there.
 Your ability to crush your MCAT, USMLE, and have dozens of research articles is less a function of your intelligence and more a function of proper preparation, constantly improving, and putting in the work.
 Having a stellar medical school or residency application and crushing the interviews is no different.

 At Med School Insiders, our mission is to empower a generation of happier, healthier, and more effective future doctors.
 From medical school or residency application help to crushing your MCAT or USMLE, we’ve got your back.
 And our results speak for themselves.
 We’ve become the fastest-growing company in this space with the highest satisfaction ratings.
 See for yourself and learn more at MedSchoolInsiders.com.

 If you enjoyed this article, be sure to check out our piece on the Best Doctor Lifestyle Specialties.